HOW IS CHILD SUPPORT CALCULATED? LAUNCH OF FREE CHILD SUPPORT CALCULATOR

 If a parent operates a business, the starting point for the calculation of child support income is the net revenue of the business after expenses, but before taxes.
 Arguments can be made to remove some expenses if they are providing the parent with personal benefits.
 This will increase the income available for child support.
 Also, if business income fluctuates, arguments can be made to average the income over time.
 In addition, if a business requires retained earnings to operate this can be argued to reduce the income available for support.
 Of course, there are additional complications when the business has multiple shareholders.
 Often an accountant is required to calculate the income for child support purposes where a parent owns one or more businesses.

 Crossroads Law is excited to announce the launch of our new in-house child support calculator.
-You can find our child support calculator here.
 This child support calculator can be used anywhere in Canada to calculate child support from employment income.
 It can provide support calculations when parents are in different provinces.
 It works for both shared parenting and primary parenting situations.
 However, no child support calculator, including our own, can provide an accurate assessment of child support when one parent is a business owner.
 There is simply too much discretion in the factors for the calculation of business income in the Child Support Guidelines.
 In these situations a family lawyer should be consulted.

 If you are looking for more information about child support, need assistance in challenging FMEP, or are looking for a child support calculation for business income, contact the family lawyers at Crossroads law for your free consultation today.